 Ted R. Lilley Cancer CURE Program

-Knight Scholars is a new program designed to high school students with a three-year introduction to cancer research and its related careers.
+Knight Scholars is a new program designed to offer high school students a three-year introduction to cancer research and its related careers.
 The program encourages youth whose communities are underrepresented in cancer research, healthcare, and public health–including those of diverse races and ethnicities and those from rural areas–to explore the cancer field.
 Learn more about the Knight Scholars program.